edgedb/easy-edgedb/chapter20/index.md

 ### Syntax

 This book included a lot of links to EdgeDB documentation, such as types, functions, and so on.
 If you are trying to create one of these items and are having trouble, a good idea is to start with the section on syntax.
 This section always shows the order you need to follow, and all the options you have.
+We looked at the syntax of a few items during this book, but there is a lot more of this to reference in the documentation.

 For a simple example, {ref}`here is the syntax on creating a module <docs:ref_eql_sdl_modules>`: